ICJIA/researchhub-docs/docs/dev-guide/README.md

 Welcome to _ICJIA Research Hub_ Developer Guide!

-This guide is meant for developers and other curious citizens who are interested in technical details of the _ICJIA Reseasrch Hub_ project and making contributions to it.
+This guide is meant for developers and other curious citizens who are interested in technical details of the _ICJIA Research Hub_ project and making contributions to it.

 ## Contents